Sombiri/Sombiri.github.io/_pages/projects.md

 DNAsmart is an interactive visual-analytics tool for comparing DNA data-storage systems across multiple attributes.
 It allows users to explore how different evaluation criteria and their relative importance affect the ranking of competing approaches.

-I conceptualized and implemented the visualization and contributed to writing and reviewing the manuscript.

-**Contribution:** Conceptualized the project; implementation and visualization design, manuscript writing and review.
+**Contribution:** Conceptualized the project; implementation and visualization design.
 {: .project__meta}

 **Themes:** Visualization · Comparative Evaluation · Interactive Analytics